Diversity And Inclusion in 2022: 5 Essentials Rules To Follow

 Enough data is in to inform us that diversity and inclusion are not only worthwhile societal imperatives but also make for good practical business sense.
-Diversity and inclusion still matter in the workplace in 2022.
+D&I still matter in the workplace in 2022.

 While knowing what to strive for is great, it’s only half the battle.
 We have to create and implement strategies that ensure we can effectively reach our objectives.